 I often think of this article.
 Not only when discussing other cultures but moreso when hearing or reading about my own.
 I am not without judgment.
 No human can claim as such.
 But the root of our judgments upon other cultures lies in the intolerance of those within our own.
 I don't necessarily mean cultures within cultures but also groups, individuals, opinions, friends, loved-ones.
 A position we hold, whether it be socially, intellectually, or professionally, should not be used as basis for a superiority complex.
 It only contributes to a pedistol of intolerance and closes our minds when we otherwise claim to be striving to open them.
 It's a lesson that I don't mean to imply that I have learned, just one that I think of whenever I read that article.

-judgments are a tricky thing.
+Moral and cultural judgments are a tricky thing.
 Reading that article after reading Snow Flower helps to put into perspective that every culture has a tsujigiri or a foot-binding.
 If anyone still has questions about whether or not bound feet are a completely crazy practice, read up on the definition of high heel shoes.
 Or people-watch at the state fair.